ShubhamGupta15/ITSP-Drone_Delivery/README.md

 # ITSP-Drone_Delivery

 *This report contains the code behind a Drone Delivery system innovated in fulfilment of the Institute Technical Summer Project organised by the Institute Technical Council of IIT Bombay*
+## Aim Of The Project
+* Creating a complete Drone Delivery system which can be deployed.
+*Currently the system only caters to the IIT Bombay campus but there are plans to scale it to larger areas in future.*
+* Development of a website which can be used to initiate deliveries and track them.
+* Integrating the input from website with the drone network and give corresponding instruction to the drone.

-How to use offb:
+ ## How to use offb:
+ *This folder contains the drone sysem architecture.
  The working package(with web integration) is offb-working2.
 1. Install ROS, Gazebo, mavros, mavlink.
 For that copy the ubuntu_sim_ros_melodic.sh in your home.
-   Now run bash ubuntu_sim_ros_melodic.sh in termianl.
+   Now run bash ubuntu_sim_ros_melodic.sh in terminal.
 2. Clone px4 Firmware in catkin_ws/src using git clone https://github.com/PX4/Firmware.git --recursive.
 3. Install rosbridge_suite as directed in the wiki ROS documentation.
 4. Add a folder named offb in catkin_ws/src.